xdzipper-alt/pixeltree/README.md

 # PixelTree
-PIxeltree is a website with the intention to make web development easier.
+Pixeltree is a coding language with the intention to make web development easier.